 Competing in the Super Final, Rana Muhammad Usman Saeed of Pakistan ended a 10-year-wait for redemption by winning with a time of 14.86 seconds.
-What's more, in Pre-elimination he had achieved 16.39 seconds – a new Paper Wings record.
+What's more, in pre-elimination he achieved 16.39 seconds – a new Paper Wings record.

 "I was here back in 2012 but I couldn't achieve good results that year," Saeed explained.
-"Ten years on, I'm back again and I'm the world champion."
+"10 years on, I'm back again and I'm the world champion."

 "You have to learn the aerodynamics of the plane," he added.
 "If you learn that, you need to go to the place and see what kind of conditions you have there.
 You will adjust your plane according to those conditions."